-Here is our God who, like Lyusya with Vasily, will find any way to get to us-a virgin mother, a miraculous birth, a humiliating death on a cross even emptying himself: bread and wine bears his likeness and comes alive.
+Here is our God who, like Lyusya with Vasily, will find any way to get to us-a virgin mother, a miraculous birth, a humiliating death on a cross-even emptying Himself: bread and wine bears His likeness and comes alive.
+There is no greater love than this, than to lay down your life for your friends, so that they may share in the incomparable gift of eternal life.